jusbuckingham/jusbuckingham/README.md

 # Jus Buckingham Personal Website

-This is the personal website of Jus Buckingham, built using Next.js, Tailwind CSS, and TypeScript.
-The site is deployed on Vercel and showcases Jus's background, current projects, and provides links to his GitHub and a podcast interview.
+This is the personal website, built using Next.js, Tailwind CSS, and TypeScript.
+The site is deployed on Vercel and showcases my background, current projects, and provides links to my GitHub and a podcast interview.

 ## Technologies Used